-and engineering applications such as the ice ages, neurons, lasers, optical traps and quantum systems.
+Stochastic Resonance in Tippe Top.
+We conclude the paper with a conjecture.
+Stochastic resonance is a phenomenon that is ubiquitous in science and engineering applications such as the ice ages, neurons, lasers, optical traps, and quantum systems.
 In its basic form, it occurs in systems with stochastic forcing and a double-well potential whose depth changes periodically.
-If the period of the driving frequency matches the average noise-induced escape time from one well to the other, one obtains synchronized switching between two states of the system as shown in Fig. 6.3.
+If the period of the driving frequency matches the average noise-induced escape time from one well to the other, one obtains synchronized switching between two states of the system, as shown in Figure 6.2.
 Can such a phenomenon arise in the tippe top?

-Examining theorem 4.1 it is clear there are parameter values where both inverted and noninverted states are Liapunov stable.
+Examining Theorem 4.1 it is clear there are parameter values where both inverted and noninverted states are Lyapunov stable.
 This suggests that the effective potential the tippe top perceives in the $\boldsymbol{\xi}3^{\mathrm{T}} \mathbf{e}3$ direction is a double well.
 One can then let the magnitude of gravity change periodically and add structured stochastic forcing to realize stochastic resonance in the tippe top.
 The condition on the stochastic force is that it preserves the Jellett momentum map.
-The tools for carrying out such an analysis: a Noether's theorem for stochastically forced and torqued mechanical systems, stochastically torqued rigid body equations, and ergodicity theorems, can be found in [9; 10; 11; 12].
+The tools for carrying out such an analysis-a Noether's theorem for stochastically forced and torqued mechanical systems and stochastically torqued rigid-body equations-can be found in [6].